lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 Algorithm details
 ==================

-CalibTask runs functions to perform deep detection and measurement, fits an improved WCS, then fits the exposure's photometric zero-point.
+CalibrateTask runs functions to perform deep detection and measurement, fits an improved WCS, then fits the exposure's photometric zero-point.